Tehzeeb15/customer-segmentation-retail-ml-hm/README.md

 # 🛍️ Customer Segmentation in Retail — ML Project

-Machine learning pipeline for customer segmentation on the **H&M dataset** (31M+ transactions, 1.37M customers).
-Benchmarks 4 clustering algorithms with a custom 4-layer feature engineering approach that goes beyond traditional RFM.
+Developed a Machine learning pipeline for customer segmentation on the **H&M dataset** (31M+ transactions, 1.37M customers).
+Benchmarks 4 clustering algorithms with a custom advanced 4-layer feature engineering approach that goes beyond traditional RFM, to identify actionable customer segments.

 ## 📁 Notebooks